pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

       Camera.main.transform.Translate(movement);
     }

-    // Loop
+    // 4 - Loop
     if (isLooping)
     {
-      // Get the first object
+      // Get the first object.
+      // The list is ordered from left (x position) to right.
       Transform firstChild = backgroundPart.FirstOrDefault();

       if (firstChild != null)
       {
-        // Check if we are after the camera
+        // Check if the child is already (partly) before the camera.
+        // We test the position first because the IsVisibleFrom
-        // Position first as IsVisibleFrom is a heavy method if (firstChild.position.x < Camera.main.transform.position.x)
+        // method is a bit heavier to execute. if (firstChild.position.x < Camera.main.transform.position.x)
         {
+          // If the child is already on the left of the camera,
+          // we test if it's completely outside and needs to be
+          // recycled.
           if (firstChild.renderer.IsVisibleFrom(Camera.main) == false)
           {
-            // Get the last positions
+            // Get the last child position.
             Transform lastChild = backgroundPart.LastOrDefault();
             Vector3 lastPosition = lastChild.transform.position;
             Vector3 lastSize = (lastChild.renderer.bounds.max - lastChild.renderer.bounds.min);

-            // Set position after
+            // Set the position of the recyled one to be AFTER
+            // the last child.
-            // REM: here too it works for horizontal scrolling only firstChild.position = new Vector3(lastPosition.x + lastSize.x, firstChild.position.y, firstChild.position.z);
+            // Note: Only work for horizontal scrolling currently. firstChild.position = new Vector3(lastPosition.x + lastSize.x, firstChild.position.y, firstChild.position.z);

-            // Set as last
+            // Set the recycled child to the last position
+            // of the backgroundPart list.
             backgroundPart.Remove(firstChild);
             backgroundPart.Add(firstChild);
           }